andrasq/node-qnit/Readme.md

 that of nodeunit.

-`describe` starts a new test object, and is passed a callback that builds the test hierarchy.  `describe` can contain `it` tests or nested `desribe`s.  `it` specifies a test to run; it is passed a label and the test function itself.
+`describe` starts a new test object, and is passed a callback that builds the test hierarchy.  `describe` can contain `it` tests or nested `desribe`'s.  `it` specifies a test to run; it is passed a label and the test function itself.
 `before` and `after` pair and are called before and after the tests in the current test object, respectively.  `beforeEach` and `afterEach` are called before and after every `it` test.

-Note: unlike nodeunit, `before` and `after` are run just once for each nested `describe`, not once for each nested test.
+Note: unlike Nodeunit, `before` and `after` are run just once for each nested `describe`, not once for each nested test.
 This allows expensive setup to be run only once and be reused by multiple tests.
+Like Nodeunit, `beforeEach` and `afterEach` methods are invoked for every `it` test, both those in the current `describe` and those nested in contained `describe`'s.

 State is shared between the tests and the setup/teardown methods via closures.
 The enclosing `describe` must declare the shared variables for them to be